Language of instruction

 Supplementary course information

-One expects that each participant prepares for the relevant topics (abstracts) in advance of the symposia.
+It is expected that each participant prepares for the relevant topics (abstracts) in advance of the symposia.

 The chair of the symposium is one or both of the course coordinators.
 He or she also initiates and leads the discussion.

-Faculty of Medicine and Dentistry.
+Faculty of Medicine.

 Type of assessment: Participated